Clemyxy/boids-simulation/README.md

 You can also have fun with the boids behaviour by editing the Cohesion,Attraction and Seperations intensitiy/radius variables and see how the boids react.

 ![Image Du Jeu](https://github.com/Clemyxy/boids-simulation/blob/master/BoidsScreen.png)

+Two premade Scenes are available, one with 1000 boids (Warning for lower end pc configuration, may lag serverly), and one with 1000 bois in an aquarium, which keep them in one space (Even tho there still are boids leaks).
 # Leads

 ## Performances